pcd1193182/wordfind/README.md

-# wordfind
+# Wordfind
-Tool to solve boggle-like  board games
+This repository contains a tool to solve boggle-like board games.